b3d3c/b3d3cLabs/owasp-top10-2017/a10/my-blog/README.md

 docker logs deployments_wordpress_1 -f
 ```

 As we can see from the results of the requests, the application handles successful and unsuccessful requests differently by responding to different status codes.
-As shown below, when the payload is correct the application responds a status code `302 FOUND`, otherwise it responds with a `200 OK`.
+As shown below, when the payload is correct the application responds a status code `200 OK`, but it will show 2 redirections.

 <p align="center">
     <img src="images/attack8.png"/>